 - staff can identify children who may be vulnerable to radicalisation.
-Information or concerns are shared with the Designated Safeguarding Lead in the same way as other information that might be a safeguarding concern, who will then follow procedures in line with DSCP guidance. - policies and procedures are in line with those of DCC, Durham Constabulary and the DSCP. - throughout the life of the school as well as in specific lessons to build pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views. - ➤ robust online policies are mindful of guidance within Keeping Children Safe in Education, September 2020, Annex C 'Online safety', and DfE guidance 'Teaching Online Safety in School' June 2019.
+Information or concerns are shared with the Designated Safeguarding Lead in the same way as other information that might be a safeguarding concern, who will then follow procedures in line with DSCP guidance. - policies and procedures are in line with those of DCC, Durham Constabulary and the DSCP. - throughout the life of the school as well as in specific lessons to build pupils' resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views. - Robust online policies are mindful of guidance within Keeping Children Safe in Education, September 2022 and DfE guidance 'Teaching Online Safety in School'.

-Prevent Duty Guidance in England and Wales (2015), paragraph 64, notes 'Schools should be safe spaces in which children and young people can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, and learn how to challenge these ideas.
+Revised Prevent Duty Guidance in England and Wales, paragraph 64, notes 'Schools should be safe spaces in which children and young people can understand and discuss sensitive topics, including terrorism and the extremist ideas that are part of terrorist ideology, and learn how to challenge these ideas.
 The Prevent duty is not intended to limit discussion of these issues.
 Schools should, however, be mindful of their existing duties to forbid political indoctrination and secure a balanced presentation of political issues'

+We will follow the County Durham Prevent Referral Flowchart (September 2022, Appendix 2) when any concerns are identified.
 Through discussion with the specialist colleagues at Durham Constabulary it may be appropriate to make a referral to the Channel programme.
 This programme focuses on support at an early stage, tailor-made to the individual young person.
 Engagement with the programme is entirely voluntary.
 A school representative may be asked to be a member if a student from the school is to be discussed at the Channel panel.